MichaelOdumosu57/crexi_take_home/docs/Part1.md

 * I have heard about string, type is there email type phone type

 # Steps

+## Init steps
 * I make an env class out of the environments so I can leverage patterns such as DRY and polymorphism
 * I provide for the src\app\features\profile\store\index.ts barrel file so I can more easily organize my exports from store
 * I immediately start setting up naming conventions for my entity to establish tightly-coupled associations

-* I early stages make a function for information hiding so I can re use the logic to make simpler Effects
+* I early stages make a function for information hiding so I can re use the logic to make simpler Effects called __UtilService.generateEntityEffect__
   * for __UtilService.generateEntityEffect__ I may want to figure out how I get my translation fn involved, transform the data before doing any work
   * trade off between knowing the type in the utility service, but I should not have to ever visit the utility service ever again

+## Setting up the service
 * Now I have setup my action and effect, I need translate logic to go on my service to transform the data to the required format
+* FILE __src\app\features\profile\services\profile.service.ts__
+  I setup getUserSuccess translation fn to update my apiModole to my uiModel

 * FILE __src\app\features\profile\profile-detail\profile-detail.component.ts__
 * I replace init profile action with loading get profile